2019 National Economic Development Awards for Excellence

 2. Economic Development Marketing and Promotion

 Marketing and promotion is a vital skill for many economic development practitioners.
-This award focusses from the planning stage through to implementation stage.
-It is not influenced by the size or budget of a campaign but the effectiveness of the methods and approach adopted.
+Submissions should describe the whole process from the planning stage through to implementation.
+Success is not measured by the size or budget of a campaign but the effectiveness of the methods and approach adopted.
 This award is ideal to present your winning regional branding and / or tourism marketing strategies and campaigns using innovative content development tactics.

 3. Economic Development through Partnerships